SoftwarePrince/xfii-browser/README.md

 # Enabling third-party APIs:

 1. **Google Safe Browsing**: Get an API key with SafeBrowsing API enabled from https://console.developers.google.com/.
 Update the `GOOGLE_API_KEY` environment variable with your key as per https://www.chromium.org/developers/how-tos/api-keys to enable Google SafeBrowsing.

+this browser was made by [Software Prince Company](https://SoftwarePrince.com)